 - a.
-Regular on-site inspection and monitoring to ensure that the terms of Conservation Easement are being met; - b.
-Recordkeeping and preparation of reports, notices of violation, any written consent to be submitted to the fee title owner of the property which is subject to the easement, and other documentation related to the Conservation Easement and the Property; - c.
-Communications with the fee title owner of the property which is subject to the easement regarding the provisions of the Conservation Easement and planned or completed activities on the lands to be performed or allowed by the fee title owner or a licensee/lessee; - d.
-Responding to any inquiries or concerns raised by entities that have leases or licenses on the Property or other stakeholders who have an interest in ensuring the beneficial public values are protected.
+Regular on-site inspection and monitoring to ensure that the terms of conservation easements on the Watershed Properties are being met; - b.
+Recordkeeping and preparation of reports, notices of violation, any written consent to be submitted to the fee title owner of the property which is subject to the easement, and other documentation related to the conservation easement and the Watershed Property; - c.
+Communications with the fee title owner of the Watershed Property which is subject to the easement regarding the provisions of the conservation easement and planned or completed activities on the Watershed Property to be performed or allowed by the fee title owner or a licensee/lessee; - d.
+Responding to any inquiries or concerns raised by entities that have leases or licenses on the Watershed Property or other stakeholders who have an interest in ensuring the beneficial public values are protected.